 To avoid buying plastic painting aprons (which can be quite restrictive for children to wear anyway), keep an old t-shirt for painting that they can easily change into or put on top of other clothes (if it’s a bit too big for them, even better).

 Use Less Paper

 Remember that children don’t always need new paper to draw on.
 All my 4-year old wants to do with paper at the moment is cut pieces up and staple them back together so I can give her junk mail or old bits of wrapping paper to use for this.
 If you have any family or friends who work in an office, they might be able to obtain scrap paper for you, perhaps some that has only been printed on one side.
-Even for drawing, it can be interesting to start on top of something else and may help encourage children to have a go if they are hesitant to try drawing.
+If you’re looking for more creative options, explore online drawing platforms that provide a digital canvas for endless artistic exploration.
+You could also use old paper to start a new drawing on.
 Like many artists, I find a blank canvas a bit intimidating so I always start a painting by quickly getting something on my surface to work into.
 Likewise, children might enjoy doodling or painting on top of an old magazine page, for example.